microsoft/winget-cli/doc/specs/#292 - winget should install an app if there is an exact match.md

 ## Future considerations

-There are changes to how results should displayed to reduce the liklihood of a user mistakenly assuming the "Name" is a key value for a package.
+There are changes to how results should displayed to reduce the likelihood of a user mistakenly assuming the "Name" is a key value for a package.
 The client commands should be case insensitive, but the display should still be case sensitive to support ease of reading.
-Long names can be easier to understand when presnted in camel case, pascal case, or with a branded letter casing.
+Long names can be easier to understand when presented in camel case, pascal case, or with a branded letter casing.
+The client also needs a mechanism to display all of the available versions of a package.

 ## Resources